heema/Podster/README.txt

 DESCRIPTION
-A podcatcher script, it remembers what podcasts that you downloaded and you could either download or listen to new feeds
+A podcatcher script, it remembers what podcasts that you downloaded and you could either download or listen to new feeds It detects BitTorrent files and opens them with the appropriate client that’s specified in the script

 OPTIONS
 -a, --archive		Copies the podcasts to a specified location